Injured in a car accident with an uninsured motorist? Why it’s so important to carry UM and UIM coverage.

 Car accident injury claims involving uninsured (or under-insured) drivers are, under no circumstances, simple or routine.
 Without an attorney on your side looking out for your best interests, you will be facing an insurance company whose sole goal is to pay you as little as possible—or oftentimes, nothing at all.

 Unless you know what to watch for and how to effectively combat their deceptive tactics, you’re simply playing right into their hands.
-They know that if you hire an attorney, you stand to recover substantially more.
+They know that if you hire a lawyer, you stand to recover substantially more.
 In fact, the Insurance Research Council (IRC) estimates that 85% of all money paid out for bodily injury claims by insurance companies are paid to victims with an attorney representing them.
-Additionally, when the IRC looked at the total amount paid out on all auto accident injury claims, they found that those who had hired an attorney were paid an average of three and a half times more than those who had attempted to handle their own claims.
+Additionally, when the IRC looked at the total amount paid out on all auto accident injury claims, they found that those who had hired a lawyer were paid an average of three and a half times more than those who had attempted to handle their own claims.

 All we do at Montgomery Law is help people just like you get every penny they’re owed following a personal injury or the wrongful death of a loved one.
 In order to ensure that you never risk losing a penny by hiring us to handle your claim, we handle all cases on a strict no-win no-fee basis.